paultopia/conlaw_casebook/combined_draft_spring_2022.md

 This casebook/reader/thingy is entirely composed of U.S. Supreme Court cases (which are not subject to copyright) and materials written by me.
 My own materials are \textcopyright [Paul Gowder](https://gowder.io), 2017-2022 and are freely sharable under the [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/).

 These materials may be downloaded from [https://courses.gowder.io/conlaw](https://courses.gowder.io/conlaw).

+Please note that assignments from these materials refer to **top level items in the table of contents**.
+Don't rely on page numbers or the like, as I will have a team of TAs actively working on cleaning them up during the class, and so new versions may be issued with different pagination on the fly.

+Finally, you'll observe that the notes on cases and on areas of law are placed *after* the relevant cases.
+This is intentional: in an ideal world, you'd read the cases first, try to make sense of them, then read the summary material, and then go *back* to the cases to look over the relevant sections again and solidify your understanding.
+I do realize, however, that this process might be more aspirational than real given the time pressures under which law students work.

 \newpage